 WorkBuzz enables you to provide confidential feedback to help your organisation become a better place to work.
 At all times, you will remain anonymous so you can give honest feedback.

 To protect your confidentiality, we take the following measures:

 1. No employee or manager can view your individual answers – these are merged with your colleagues.
 For example, 70% of the Accounts team get regular feedback on their performance.

-2. We never break down results for any groups or teams with fewer than five responses (or higher if agreed with your organisation).
-If a group has fewer than five responses, their feedback will still count – it will be rolled up into the next level of your organisation structure:
+2. We never break down results for any groups or teams with fewer than five people (or higher if agreed with your organisation).
+If a group has fewer than five people, their feedback will still count – it will be rolled up into the next level of your organisation structure: